partykit/partykit/README.md

 Whether you wish to augment your existing web applications or construct new ones from scratch, PartyKit makes the task easier with minimal coding effort.

-:warning: Please note, all updates to `partykit` are currently published directly to npm using the `beta`` tag.
+:warning: Please note, all updates to `partykit` are currently published directly to npm using the `@beta` tag.

 ## Installation